klundeen/5300-Cheetah/README.md

 $ ./sql5300 ~/cpsc5300/data
 </pre>

-## Implemented Methods All functioning and Working Properly
+## New Methods Added - all function without errors
-MS3 methods: CREATE TABLE, DROP TABLE, SHOW TABLES, SHOW COLUMNS MS4 methods: CREATE INDEX, SHOW INDEX, DROP INDEX
+MS3 methods: CREATE TABLE, DROP TABLE, SHOW TABLES, SHOW COLUMNS
+\nMS4 methods: CREATE INDEX, SHOW INDEX, DROP INDEX

 ## Unit Tests
 There are some tests for SlottedPage and HeapTable.
 They can be invoked from the <code>SQL</code> prompt: